 First Time Around

 When I made these chocolate Brazil nut cookies the first time, it was for our annual Easter walk.
 I needed some edible snacks that would carry well over a distance of 11 miles and that could be easily handed around to a group.
 Biscuits were the obvious choice.
-I went for the aforementioned recipe in Green Black’s*.
+I went for the aforementioned recipe in the Green Black’s cookbook*.

 Apart from flapjacks, I hadn’t made biscuits for years and certainly not in my rather unpredictable oven.
 So I was a little nervous.
 I was right to be so; they turned out more like little buns than biscuits.
 Next time, I thought to myself, I shall be a bit more generous with the milk and they should spread in a more biscuit like fashion.
 Luckily they tasted good and everyone had second helpings.